futurice/futuLog/README.md

 ## Build this

 The easiest way is to use docker-compose, just run `docker-compose build` and wait until everything is done.
-Note that the first clean build will take roughly 15min.
+ Note that the first clean build will take roughly 15min and Docker memory should be increased to 4GB.
  After that however the dependencies are cached and the rebuilds are fast.

 ## Run this